codepath/android_guides/Configuring-a-Parse-Server.md

         // any network interceptors must be added with the Configuration Builder given this syntax Parse.initialize(new Parse.Configuration.Builder(this)
                 .applicationId("myAppId") // should correspond to APP_ID env variable
-                .clientKey("clientKey")  // should correspond to CLIENT_KEY env variable
                 .addNetworkInterceptor(new ParseLogInterceptor())
                 .server("https://parse-testing-port.herokuapp.com/parse/").build());
     }